It was around Thanksgiving 26 years ago that Beverly Woodard learned she might soon be a mother.

 Woodard was a prosecutor handling child abuse and sex assault cases in the Prince George’s State’s Attorney’s Office around 1990 when she decided she wanted to adopt.
 She had a “wonderful career” at the time, she said, but there was a hole in her heart that she needed to fill.

-She began researching adoption agencies and taking classes at Morgan State University every Saturday to earn her certification, despite skepticism from friends and family.
+She began researching legal adoption agencies and taking classes at Morgan State University every Saturday to earn her certification, despite skepticism from friends and family.

 The Polaroid snapshot Beverly Woodard carried of the child who would become her daughter.
 (The Washington Post)